abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Drill__ - An open-source software framework that supports data-intensive distributed applications for interactive analysis of large-scale datasets.
 It supports a variety of NoSQL databases and file systems, including HBase, MongoDB, MapR-DB, HDFS, MapR-FS, Amazon S3, Azure Blob Storage, Google Cloud Storage, Swift, NAS and local files.
 A single query can join data from multiple datastores.

 __Flink__ - An open source platform for distributed stream and batch data processing.
 The core of it is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.

+__Flume__ - A distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
+It has a simple and flexible architecture based on streaming data flows.
+It is robust and fault tolerant with tunable reliability mechanisms and many failover and recovery mechanisms.
+It uses a simple extensible data model that allows for online analytic application.

 __Hadoop__ - The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.